My Node.js API Was Slow. Here's What Actually Helped.

 Indexes

-Added indexes to the fields I filter and sort by:
+I added indexes to the fields that I use to filter and sort data:

 postSchema.index({ authorId: 1 })